Retire by stateFigures verified May 31, 2026

 Pensions and account withdrawals are taxed

-Vermont uses a progressive income tax and generally taxes pensions and retirement account withdrawals.
-Reviewing how your specific income sources are treated can prevent surprises.
+Vermont runs a progressive income tax and generally taxes pensions and retirement account withdrawals.
+Check how each of your income sources is treated so nothing catches you off guard.

 Vermont Department of Taxes